 Jonathan Pazer is a poet, artist and abstract photographer.
 He is a graduate of Syracuse University, with an MS in Education and a law degree from Union University’s Albany Law School.
 Jonathan became a member of CAPS, Calling All Poets, a Hudson Valley poetry organization that was hosted at Roost.
 He was later invited to contribute poems and images to Ekphrasis 2017 (Volume 1), a poetry collection published by CAPS

-Katy Pye was born and raised in a Northern California farming town, Katy moved to the Mendocino coast and turned one form of environmentalism into books.
+Born and raised in a Northern California farming town, Katy Pye moved to the Mendocino coast and turned one form of environmentalism into books.
 In April 2013, her debut novel, Elizabeth's Landing, earned four book awards.
-Her passion for pollinators created a gardener's workbook called, I Spy!
+Her passion for pollinators created a gardener’s workbook called, I Spy!
 Who’s Using My Garden.

 Phillip Regan’s passion for bowling led to writing a weekly sports column for the Alameda Times-Star beginning at the age of twelve.
 As an adult he spent a combined ten years in radio as editor, writer, producer and news stringer.
 His story “The People of People’s Park” was picked up for national distribution by Associated Press Radio News.
 In recent years he has assisted in editing stories for WMC anthologies.